Developing focus

 Find a list of resources to support the development of key areas of teaching practice for beginning teachers, as identified in the research and in the standards at the proficient career stage, in Developing key practices.

-The High Impact Professional Learning (HIPL) model is embedded in the Department’s Professional Learning Policy for Teachers and School Staff.
+The High Impact Professional Learning (HIPL) model is embedded in the Department’s Professional learning for teachers and school staff procedure.
 The model supports teachers to engage in a cycle of continuous professional learning which involves identifying student's needs to select relevant professional learning and using effective evidence sources to measure its impact.

 Resources for mentor/ coach